Who We Are

 (Vice President)

-Patrick is also sharing the role of Bus coordinator at Avalon.
-He always had ‘an interest in helping others and making the world a better place’.
-He fitted in very quickly into Avalon and fully supports meeting unmet needs.
+Patrick has always had ‘an interest in helping others and making the world a better place’ and fully embraces Avalon’s mission to meet unmet needs in the community.

 Lisa Payne